 Fort McAllister State Historic Park

-After our stroll through downtown Savannah, we continued south to Fort McAllister State Historic Park.
+After our stroll through downtown Savannah, we continued south along Georgia’s colonial coast to Fort McAllister State Historic Park.
 Fort McAllister State Historic Park is located on the banks of the Ogeechee River among salt marshes and giant live oaks.
 Fort McAllister was a three gun earthwork battery.
 Union ironclads attacked the mud earthworks seven times.
 The Confederates didn’t fall until Union General William Sherman captured the fort during his March to the Sea from Atlanta to Savannah.

 Smallest Church in America

 After our walk through the fort, we headed farther south to a roadside church which is the Smallest Church in America.
 The 10 by 15 foot chapel seats 13 and is open 24 hours a day to all denominations.
 According to the docent, the church was built by Agnes Harper, a rural grocer, in 1949.
 The church includes a small pulpit, wooden pews, and stained glass windows from England.

-Other Posts About Georgia You May Like
+Other Articles About Georgia You May Like

 - Atlanta’s Attractions

 - Alternative Atlanta Attractions

 - 2nd Largest St. Patrick’s Day Parade in the World

 - Day 66 – North Georgia Highlands